roydukkey/sass-module-list/README.md

 @use 'sass-list/list';
 ```

-*Note:* Since their functionality is duplicated by this library, the combined API hides the native `join` and `index` functions.
+*Note:* Since their functionality is enhanced by this library, the combined API hides the native `join` and `index` functions.